Optimizing the interaction geometry of inverse Compton scattering x-ray sources: inverse Compton scattering for arbitrary interaction angles

-Figure \ref{fig:brillianceAngle} shows x-ray brilliance for the generation of 500 eV x-rays as the interaction angle is varied and the laser pulse dimensions are changed along according to Eqs.~\eqref{eq:sigL_opt2} and \eqref{eq:sigL_perp_opt2}.
-The electron beam $\epsilon_n =$ 200 nmrad and $\sigma_\theta$ = 1 mrad.
+In Fig.~\ref{fig:brillianceAngle} x-ray brilliance for the generation of 500 eV x-rays is plotted as a function of interaction angle.
+While the interaction angle is varied, the laser pulse dimensions are also changed, according to Eqs.~\eqref{eq:sigL_opt2} and \eqref{eq:sigL_perp_opt2}.
+The normalized emittance of the electron beam is $\epsilon_n =$ 200 nmrad and the electron beam angular spread $\sigma_\theta=1$~mrad.
 The electron energy is determined by the interaction angle and the fixed x-ray energy of 500 eV.
 Here $\sigma_e$ is used as a lower bound for $\sigma_{L \parallel}$ and $\sigma_{L \perp}$.\\

-The figure clearly shows how the brilliance increases for smaller interaction angles.
-However, because the effective source size becomes large at very small interaction angles, the brilliance drops significantly in this range.
-This results in an optimal interaction angle of equivalent interaction angle.
-To find an expression this optimized electron energy, we analyze how $\sigma_{L\parallel}^{\mathrm{opt}}$ and $\sigma_{L\perp}^{\mathrm{opt}}$ scale for large electron energy.
+The figure clearly shows how brilliance increases with decreasing interaction angles, but only up to a point.
+At small interaction angles, the effective source size becomes so large that the brilliance drops abruptly.
+This results in an optimal interaction angle, or equivalent electron energy.
+To find an expression for this optimized electron energy, we analyze how $\sigma_{L\parallel}^{\mathrm{opt}}$ and $\sigma_{L\perp}^{\mathrm{opt}}$ scale for large electron energy.
 By series expansion of Eq.~\eqref{eq:dopplerShift1} for $\theta_L \ll 1$ we find that